ankitasikdar/cse2122/lecture/stl-sort-search.markdown

 }
 {% endhighlight %}

+The output of the above code is :

+ 6 8 10 12

 The end of a vector is the position after the last element of the vector:

 ![End of an array](/cse2122/images/array-3.png "End of array")